gentom/gentom/README.md

 - Supply chain optimization (by Machine Learning/Deep Learning)
 - Software Engineering & Design

-# SaaSs that he designed & developed
-- DEXTRE (https://dextre.app) (at One'd Technologies, Inc.)
-  - DEXTRE is a Global B2B EC/Back Office/Product Master management SaaS that aims to be an ultra-flexible, user-definable, globally bi-directionally connected cloud ERP for the manufacturing and sales fields.
-- Onakasuita (https://onakasuita.app) (at weltall, Inc.)
-  - Onakasuita is a multilingual mobile ordering and POS SaaS for restaurants, food courts and stadiums.

 # About His Companies

 ## One'd Technologies